 In a clinical study, almost 85% of people who took XARELTO®, in combination with low-dose aspirin, did not have a heart attack, stroke, sudden decrease in blood flow in the legs, or amputation after vascular intervention.
 XARELTO® is also proven to significantly reduce the need for additional vascular procedures or hospitalization due to blood-flow issues in the legs.

-Remember, all blood thinners come with a risk of bleeding.
-Less than 2% of people taking XARELTO®, in combination with aspirin, experienced major bleeding versus 1% of people taking only low-dose aspirin.
+Less than 2% of people taking XARELTO®, in combination with aspirin, experienced a major bleeding event versus around 1% of people taking only low-dose aspirin.